JannatinNaimXIII/interactive-cares-dsa/Live Classes/05 - JavaScript Conditional Statements II/README.md

 ###### `Date` Object

-In JavaScript we can get the current date-time using the following code:
+In JavaScript, we can get the current date-time using the following code:

 ```javascript
 const date = new Date();